durbanlegend/thag_rs/README.md

 * `irust` - limited Rust REPL.
 * `runner` - experimental tool for running Rust snippets without Cargo, exploring dynamic vs static linking for speed.
 I have an extensively modified fork of this crate on GitHub, but I highly recommend using the current `thag_rs` crate rather than that fork.
 * `cargo-script-mvs` - RFC demo.

-## Contributing

-Contributions will be given due consideration if they fit the goals of the project.
-Please see CONTRIBUTING.md for more details.

-## Of possible interest: AI

-I made extensive use of free versions of LLMs - mainly ChatGPT and to a lesser extent Gemini - for four aspects of this project:
-* problem solving
-* suggestions and guidance on best practices
-* generation of unit and integration tests
-* grunt work of generating "first-approximation" code and boilerplate to spec.

-Although these LLMs could be hit-and-miss or clichéd when it comes to specifics and to received wisdom, my experience has been that intensive dialogues with the LLMs have generally either led them to produce worthwhile solutions, or at least led me to see that there were sometimes deeper-seated issues that AI couldn't solve and to dig deeper researching on my own.

-I short I found using AI hugely beneficial in terms not only of productivity but of extending the scope of work that I could comfortably take on.
-I didn't use any licensed or integrated features and at this stage I'm not feeling the lack of same.

 ## License